Mohamad E. Allaf, M.D.

 Office: 410 502 5984

 Dr. Pierorazio has expertise in all malignancies of the urinary tract, including kidney, bladder, prostate, testis, adrenal, penile and urethral cancer.
-He performs both open and minimally-invasive surgeries including laparoscopic and robotic surgeries of the kidney, bladder and prostate.
+He performs both open and minimally-invasive surgeries including laparoscopic and robotic surgeries of the kidney, bladder, prostate and retroperitoneal lymph node dissection for testicular cancer.
 He has a special interest in kidney cancer, including partial nephrectomy for early stage disease and high-risk surgeries for patients with advanced urological cancers.

 Office: (443) 287-7225